 There You Have It Mr. Or Mrs. Rhode Island Cheapskate

-If you’re looking at the cost of living numbers in Rhode Island, this is an accurate list of the most affordable places to live in rhode island for 2019.
+If you're looking at the cost of living numbers in Rhode Island, this is an accurate list of the most affordable places to live in Rhode Island for 2020.

 Here's a look at the most expensive cities in Rhode Island according to the data: